World University Rankings 2013-2014 methodology

 Thomson Reuters carried out its latest reputation survey - a worldwide poll of experienced scholars - in spring 2013.

 It examined the perceived prestige of institutions in both research and teaching.
-There were 16,639 responses, statistically representative of global higher education's geographical and subject mix.
+There were just over 10,000 responses, statistically representative of global higher education's geographical and subject mix.

 The results of the survey with regard to teaching make up 15 per cent of the overall rankings score.